 Where do I get boxes?

 Bankers boxes with handles are recommended.
 We can help you estimate the number of boxes you will need.
-Normally one file drawer 20 inches deep is equivalent to one archives box.
+Normally one file drawer 20 inches deep is equivalent to 1.5 boxes.
 Please contact us directly for boxes.

 How do I prepare the files for transfer?

-When you have the boxes, start by removing files from filing cabinets.
+Once you have the boxes, start by removing the files from the filing cabinets.
 Place the files into the boxes in the same order as they were cabinet.
 Please don't pack the boxes too tightly!
-You should be able to comfortably slide your hand into the box and covers should fit snugly.
+You should be able to comfortably slide your hand into the box and the lids should fit snugly.

 - Total number of boxes